MatthiasBienvenu/cv/resume.typ

 - Covered a range of neural network architectures: MLPs, CNNs, RNNs, LSTM, GRU, ResNet

-- Taught implementation and best practices in PyTorch, used regularly for 4+ years
+- Taught implementation and best practices in *PyTorch*, used regularly for 4+ years

 == Chess Project (TIPE) - Preparatory Class (MPI\*)